somtochiama/somtochiama.github.io/content/blog/bloggers-on-blogging.md

 ---
-title: "On Blogging: Jeff Atwood, Steve Yegge, Julia Evans and Co"
+title: "Bloggers on Blogging"
 date: 2023-06-12T12:31:27+01:00
 slug: "favourite bloggers on blogger"
 description: "My favourite bloggers on blogger"
-keywords: ["blogging", "blogs"]
+keywords: ["blogging", "blogs", "advice"]
 draft: false
 tags: []
 math: false
 toc: false
 ---

-I have spent a long time convincing myself to start a blog and in doing that I have stumbled upon good advice on blogging.
+I have spent a sometime convincing myself to start a blog and in doing that I have stumbled upon good advice on blogging.
 So I decided to publish a post each week to get my engines started.
 I am starting off by compiling a list of links from people I follow/read their blogs on why you should blog.